InternetHealthReport/iyp-tutorial/README.md

 # IYP tutorial

-This is the website for the Internet Yellow Pages tutorial.
+This is the code for the Internet Yellow Pages tutorial website: [https://tutorial.iyp.ihr.live](https://tutorial.iyp.ihr.live)

 This code is based on the [lesson-template repository](https://github.com/learn-static/lesson-template) from Learn Static.